JakeRoggenbuck/ml-compression/README.md

 # ml-compression

-Automatically create compression schemes convolutional neural networks
+Automatically create compression schemes convolutional neural networks.
+This is also known as an [Auto Encoder](https://en.wikipedia.org/wiki/Autoencoder).

 ## Description